How to Migrate Your Etherscan API Calls to Blockscout

 6. Full Etherscan Migration Example

-If your app already uses Etherscan-style requests, migrating to Blockscout usually requires changing a single line.
+If your app already uses Etherscan-style requests, migrating to Blockscout usually requires changing a single line and then accounting for the parameter change from chainid to chain_id

 Before (Etherscan):